 “After you clean up, have Liza set this thing up for you!”
 Jimmy called after him.
 “We got a real company email now!
 Shit!
 Where’s this stuff been all my life?”

-Connor growled in the back of his throat and shoved his way through the bathroom door, shutting it loudly and locking it behind him.
+Before Brennan could say anything else, Connor shoved his way through the bathroom door, shutting it loudly and locking it behind him.
 He dropped the pack on the floor and wrenched on the shower.
 Cold water.
 He needed cold water.
 For a lot of reasons, many of which had little to do with the fact that the mere sight of her obviously still did very noticeable things to him.
 He stripped off his sweaty clothes, and then braced his palms on the counter, staring at himself in the mirror.